awsdocs/amazon-s3-getting-started-guide/doc_source/SigningUpforS3.md

 Before you sign in as an IAM user, you can verify the sign\-in link for IAM users in the IAM console\.
 On the IAM Dashboard, under **IAM users sign\-in link**, you can see the sign\-in link for your AWS account\.
 The URL for your sign\-in link contains your AWS account ID without dashes \(‐\)\.

 If you don't want the URL for your sign\-in link to contain your AWS account ID, you can create an account alias\.
-For more information, see [Creating, Deleting, and Listing and AWS Account Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#CreateAccountAlias) in the *IAM User Guide*\.
+For more information, see [Creating, Deleting, and Listing an AWS Account Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#CreateAccountAlias) in the *IAM User Guide*\.

 **To sign in as an AWS user**